ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-0.md

 Since the precise operation order isn't critical for a counter - does it really matter if increments and decrements happen in the sequence **4-3-2-1-6**?
 No. What matters is that all nodes eventually reach the same consistent state.

 So, how do we ensure our counter value converges correctly across all nodes even with network partitions and concurrent updates?
-This is where Conflict-free Replicated Data Types (CRDTs)[<a href="#ref5">5</a>] come in...
+This is where Conflict-free Replicated Data Types [CRDTs](<a href="#ref5">5</a>) come in...

 ---